tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

         </edit>
       </match>

-Hint style

-Hint style is the amount of influence the hinting mode has.
-Hinting can be set to: hintfull, hintmedium, hintslight and hintnone.
-With BCI hinting, hintfull should work best for most fonts.
-With the autohinter, hintslight is recommended.
+Hintstyle

+Hintstyle is the amount of font reshaping done to line up to the grid.
+Hinting values are: hintnone, hintslight, hintmedium, and hintfull. hintslight will make the font more fuzzy to line up to the grid but will be better in retaining font shape, while hintfull will be a crisp font that aligns well to the pixel grid but will lose a greater amount of font shape.
+Preferences vary.

       <match target="font">
         <edit name="hintstyle" mode="assign">